When the power grid goes down, the last thing you want is to wait in line with the unprepared folks at the gas station.

 How to Reuse Old Gasoline

-Don’t immediately throw away old gasoline; you can pretty much salvage it if you combine it with fresh gas.
+Don’t throw away old gasoline immediately—you can pretty much salvage it if you combine it with fresh gas.
 Your engine may sputter with the mixture, but it’ll work just fine, and it’s better than disposing of it.

-Remember never dispose of gasoline in trash bins, drains, sewers, lakes, and streams because it can contaminate local water sources.
-Instead, get in touch with your city waste department for the proper disposal site in your area.
+If you need to dispose of gasoline, never throw it in trash bins, drains, sewers, lakes, or streams.
+It can contaminate local water sources.
+Instead, get in touch with your city waste department to know the designated disposal site in your area.

-Gasoline is not something you mess around with.
-It can bite you in the butt if not stored and handled carefully.
+Gasoline isn’t something you mess around with.
+If you don’t store and handle it with care, it can bite you in the butt one day.

-Trust us; your gallons of gasoline will be helpful in the event of a grid-down scenario and it won’t just be sitting in your shed.
+But when you’ve stockpiled gallons of the stuff the way we taught you to, that gasoline will be extremely handy in a grid-down scenario.
+Trust us—those containers won’t just be sitting in your shed.